 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its scope (Databricks incident response), lists concrete actions (triage, mitigation, postmortem), and provides explicit trigger guidance with natural user phrases.
-It uses proper third-person voice and is concise without being vague.
-The description would effectively differentiate this skill from others in a large skill library.
+This is a strong skill description that clearly defines its scope (Databricks incident response), lists concrete actions (triage, mitigation, postmortem), provides explicit 'Use when' guidance, and includes a comprehensive set of natural trigger phrases.
+It uses proper third-person voice throughout and is concise without being vague.
+Minor improvement could include mentioning specific artifact types like runbooks or alerting systems, but overall this is well-crafted.

 | Dimension | Reasoning | Score |